Meldreth Preschool – Our Ethos

 The areas of development covered within the Early Years Foundation stage are;

 How the Preschool is run

-The Preschool is school Governor-run provision under Section 27 of the Education Act 2002 ‘Community Provision Powers’, and the leadership of the school Headteacher.
+Our Preschool is a school Governor-run provision under Section 27 of the Education Act 2002 ‘Community Provision Powers’, and the leadership of the school Headteacher.

 We offer a variety of sessions : these include am, pm or all day sessions.
 Children only attending am / pm can also attend our lunch club for an additional fee.

 Session Times :